stats285/stats285.github.io/elasticlusterjob-tutorial.md

 cj reduce final_results.txt ff1cf89ab2f4c51800a900704dda041f637ca620
 cj get ff1cf89ab2f4c51800a900704dda041f637ca620
 ```
 Now you get the scientific joy of determining what you just calculated and what it all means.
 Mazeltov.
-Dr. Lofti will reveal all.
+Dr. Lotfi will reveal all.
 Please copy your shell results to Stanford's Canvas system to get credit for performing this tutorial.